tgraupmann/TAGENIGMA-Docs/Word-Detection.md

 ![image-2](Word-Detection/image_2.png)

 4) At a minimum you'll need a script that has a word detection callback.
-Create an `Example` GameObject in the scene and attach the `Example` script.
-You can replace the word `Example` with your own script and GameObject names.
+Create an `Example18` GameObject in the scene and attach the `Example18` script.
+You can use your own script and GameObject name as you follow along.
 Be sure to set the `_mWordDetection` field with a reference to the `WordDetection` object in the scene.
+This script adds the initial `Noise` profile for filtering out background noise.
+Word profiles also have to be initialized before they can be used in detection.

 ```
 using UnityEngine;

-public class Example : MonoBehaviour
+public class Example18 : MonoBehaviour
 {
     /// <summary>
     /// Reference to the Word Detection object in the scene